-2 Guiding principles
+2 Guiding Principles

-2.1 The UCLL Standard Terms Determination is designed to meet the purposes set out in the Act, and in particular, section 18 of the Act.
-The UCLL Terms are to be interpreted in light of the Commission's decision report and the purposes.
+2.1 The UCLL and UCLF Co-location Standard Terms Determination is designed to meet the purposes set out in the Act, and in particular, section 18 of the Act.
+The UCLL and UCLF Co-location Terms are to be interpreted in light of the Commission's decision report and the purposes.